 The mighty Clackamas River runs deep this time of year fueled by spring rains and early snow melt, tantalizing thrill-seekers with its whitewater rapids.
-A gathering of enthusiasts who live to conquer the rapids is held every May called The Upper Clackamas Whitewater Festival which is taking place May 19 and 20 this year.
+A gathering of enthusiasts who live to conquer the rapids is held annually called The Upper Clackamas Whitewater Festival which is taking place May 18 and 19 this year.
 The festival is one of the oldest and largest whitewater events in all of the pacific northwest and is just a scenic, short drive upriver from the city of Estacada.

 For more information on all the event offerings check out their website.

 Not in the area that weekend?
 Utilize the expertise of Clackamas River Outfitters, or one of the other expert guide services in Mt.
 Hood Territory to help you tackle the rapids this season down one of our scenic rivers.
 If flat water is more to your liking, eNRG Kayaking provides kayaking trips to historic Willamette Falls in Oregon City